andrew/ultimate-awesome/README.md

 - [awesome-irc](https://github.com/davisonio/awesome-irc) - A curated list of awesome IRC resources.
 - [Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.
 - [awesome-rime](https://github.com/ayaka14732/awesome-rime) - A curated list of Rime IME schemata and configs | Rime 輸入方案和配置列表.
+- [Awesome_Think_With_Images](https://github.com/zhaochen0110/Awesome_Think_With_Images) - Resources and paper list for "Thinking with Images for LVLMs".
+This repository accompanies our survey on how LVLMs can leverage visual information for complex reasoning, planning, and generation.
 - [awesome-auth](https://github.com/casbin/awesome-auth) - 📊 Software and Libraries for Authentication & Authorization & SSO & IAM.
 - [awesome-pixel-art](https://github.com/Siilwyn/awesome-pixel-art) - Curated list of everything awesome around pixel art.
 - [awesome-element](https://github.com/ElementUI/awesome-element) - A curated list of Element projects.